NILD01/node-red-contrib-operatelogic/README.md

 - `msg.mode = "manual"` or `"auto"`

 ### Start Commands
-Start command in manual mode:
+Start/stop command in manual mode:
-- `msg.manual = true` or `false` (boolean)
+- `msg.manual = true`/`false` (boolean)

-Start command in auto mode:
+Start/stop command in auto mode:
-- `msg.auto = true` or `false` (boolean)
+- `msg.auto = true`/`false` (boolean)

-Stop commands will always be accepted.
+Start/stop commands will not be accepted from opposite modes.
 For example:
-- In manual mode, you can give a stop command via `msg.manual`, but also a stop command via `msg.auto` will be accepted.
-- In auto mode, you can give a stop command via `msg.auto`, but also a stop command via `msg.manual` will be accepted.

-Start commands will not be accepted from opposite modes.
-For example:
-- In manual mode, a start command from `msg.auto` will not be accepted.
+- In manual mode, a start/stop command from `msg.auto` will not be accepted.
-- In auto mode, a start command from `msg.manual` will not be accepted.
+- In auto mode, a start/stop command from `msg.manual` will not be accepted.

-You can change the mode to auto/manual only when the output/state is `"off"`.

 ## Rules